Overview

 Requests for support from the Sustainability Fund typically fall under one of the following categories:

-Student Initiatives: Up to $1,000 of the fund is allocated annually to be used for student-led initiatives.
-Of this amount, $300 is allocated toward the annual Green Summit meeting, to fund the meeting and initiatives arising from the meeting.
+Student Initiatives: Up to $1,000 of the fund is allocated annually to be used for student-led initiatives, including the annual 13 Days of Green.

-Discretionary Initiatives: Up to $1,000 of the fund is allocated annually for smaller initiatives generated by the Sustainability Council, the Sustainability Coordinator, and other faculty and staff at Colgate.
+Discretionary Initiatives: Up to $1,000 of the fund is allocated annually for smaller initiatives generated by the Sustainability Council, the Sustainability Office, and other faculty and staff at Colgate.

 Major Initiatives: On an ongoing basis, the Fund will be used to support initiatives that promote new programs or infrastructure to improve the sustainability of Colgate.
-These awards range from $1,000-$10,000 and, due to their cost, are only awarded when the Fund can support requests of this size.
-Major initiatives must include a more detailed proposal, and requests should be developed in consultation with the Council.
-Major initiatives should involve substantial collaborations between students, faculty, and staff, and serve the educational mission of the university.
+These awards range from $1,000 or more and, due to their cost, are only awarded when the Fund can support requests of this size.
+Major initiatives must include a more detailed proposal, and requests should be developed in consultation with the Council or staff in the Office of Sustainability.

 The Sustainability Fund does not typically support the following types of requests: